Fighting for Freedom

 Frik and Peter each received a 12-year prison sentence and were fined USD $5 million each, despite the penalties being based on outdated laws, indicating a violation of Equatorial Guinea’s new Criminal Code.

-Their employer immediately assembled an international team of experts to ensure Frik and Peter’s safety and wellbeing, but most importantly, to help secure their urgent release and provide daily support to the families.
+Their employer immediately assembled an international team of experts to help ensure Frik and Peter’s urgent release and provide daily support to the families.

 The families, through their legal team, lodged an appeal against the court proceedings and the excessive sentences.
 However, no further action has been taken by the Equatorial Guinea government or justice system regarding the appeal.